 Sam Surridge, on loan from Bournemouth, who was impressive against Maidstone came on and the game began to change.
 It was Surridge who levelled the scores after Sessegnon gave away a penalty shortly after he came on.
 The away end erupted, blue and orange smoke filled the air.

 Then it all happened.
 Another loanee, this time from Wigan, Callum Lang got on the end of a cross the head Oldham into ecstasy, thankfully not the kind that can be located by sniffer dogs.
 The away end went wild and everyone lost themselves in talk of giant killings.
-Ranieri looked frustrated but not all together like he’d be crying into dinner.
+Ranieri looked frustrated but not all together like he’d be crying into his dinner.
 The billboards reminded people that Spurs were the next visitors to Craven Cottage and the relegation battle was ongoing.
 The Oldham fans on the other hand likely neither knew or cared who their next league opponents would be.

 Oldham drew Doncaster away in the next round meaning their run of three successive appearances in the South East comes to an end.
 Here’s hoping they get through Rovers and return.
 I’ll miss them.